Through the Valley of the Nest of Spiders: Publishing history

 An excerpt from a draft of the novel was published as "In the Valley of the Nest of Spiders" in issue 7 of Black Clock magazine.
+A version of chapter 19 was published as "Puppies" in the anthology I Transgress, edited by Chris Kelso.

-A set of typographical corrections for the published novel has already been released.
+First published by Magnus Books as a trade paperback in 2012.
+A set of typographical corrections for the published novel was released in 2012.

+Two corrected editions (a two-volume large print version, and a single volume with cover art by Mia Wolff) were published on Amazon in 2021.

 Plot summary

 The novel begins in Atlanta, Georgia, on July 6, 2007, where we meet Eric Jeffers some six days before his seventeenth birthday.
 Eric is living with his adoptive father, Mike.
 The story follows Eric as he goes to live with his mother, Barbara, in the fictive "Runcible County" on the Georgia coast.
 There, living in the town of "Diamond Harbor", Eric learns that a black, gay philanthropist has established a utopian community for black gay men in a neighborhood called the Dump.
-Eric takes a job with the local garbage man, Dynamite Haskel, and his nineteen-year-old son and helper, Morgan Haskel.
+Eric takes a job with the local garbage man, Dynamite Haskell, and his nineteen-year-old son and helper, Morgan Haskell.
 Eric and Morgan become life partners, and the novel follows them—through job changes (from garbage men, to managing a pornographic theater, to handymen), changes of friends, and changes of address (from a cabin in the Dump, to an apartment over the movie theater, to another cabin out on Gilead, a nearby island)—into the twilight of their years.
 Though it does move many decades into the future and off-handedly mentions fictional future events and technologies, much of the novel does not feel like far future science fiction.
 It ends somewhere between 2070 and '80.